 We will try our best to vary the day and time of the monthly seminar, as we know that course schedules will often conflict.
 Your coursework is your utmost responsibility so to ensure that you have access to the seminar material, a COS Reporter will take notes at each seminar and write a report that will be made available to anyone who wants it.
 The COS Editorial Reports can be found here.
 However, we strongly encourage all who can attend to take advantage of this unique opportunity to network with the speaker and to meet other BGE students who have similar career goals as you!

-If you’d like to join the COS Editorial Board as a COS Reporter for this seminar, please email Caleb McKinney at firstname.lastname@example.org for your assignment.
+If you’d like to join the COS Editorial Board, please email Caleb McKinney at firstname.lastname@example.org for your assignment.
 Many policy, marketing, and science writing managers often assess your lay language written communication skills before making their hiring decisions.
 These types of reports are great to develop and showcase those skills!